genevaers/Performance-Engine-R-and-D/README.md

 GVBUR66  -- ASM routine for ENQ/DEQ (for COBOL)

+GVBXP01  -- ASM routine to return address of logical record for a given kep

+## GenevaERS utlities

+GVBMR93  -- ASM program used to schedule execution of multiple batch jobs in specified sequence

-GVBUDIR  -- Program used to obtain list of PDS(E) members
+GVBUDIR  -- ASM program used to obtain list of PDS(E) members

-GVBUPDS  -- Program used to scan list of PDS(E) members for certain characters
+GVBUPDS  -- ASM program used to scan list of PDS(E) members for certain characters